fatihtatoglu/fatihtatoglu.github.io/src/content/en/page/cookie-policy.md

 - `tat-theme` — Stores your selected theme status for 12 months.
 - `tat-lang` — Remembers the interface language for 12 months.
 - `tat-session` — Maintains session continuity for 2 hours and is not used for any other purpose.
+- `tat-user` — Used to anonymously identify the browser and is stored for about 20 years.

 ## Purposes of Cookies

 - **Experience:** Remembering theme, language, and content density preferences.
 - **Analytics:** Planning the production schedule by measuring which articles are of interest.
 - **Security:** Detecting suspicious sessions and preventing misuse.
+- **Continuity:** Anonymously linking returning visits with `tat-user`.
 - **Communication:** Managing feedback and communication requests.

 ## Third-Party Tools